 Grove Park, on Prospiekt Dzerzhinskogo.
 The park is 2 square kilometers of clean, crisp forest, cut all the way throughout by nice paths meant to be explored on foot.
 I may be a little biased here, since I live right across the street from the park, but the many people exploring the park every evening seem to agree with me.
 Benches are spread throughout, so you can take frequent breaks and just enjoy the greenery.
 In the wintertime, when everything is covered by snow, the paths are used for snowshoeing and cross-country skiing.

-Best Restaurants in Novosibirsk
+Best Places to Eat in Novosibirsk

 For the best combination of eateries in the city, head out to Mega, a shopping complex centered around the newly-opened Ikea.
 Surrounding an indoor ice skating ring, you’ll find dozens of small booths selling everything from local blini (pancakes) or pelmeni (meat ravioli) to Western classics such as Subway, Sbarro and Planet Sushi.